pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

     expected = list(range(5))
     assert generated == expected, (generated, expected)

-The integer sequence generator can be used when assigning items to the application log.
+An integer sequence generator can be used when assigning items to the application log.

 .. code:: python